crc8109/watchtower/README.md

 If not using a systemd unit, be sure to define in your env or modify compose manifest.

-### Traefik
+## Traefik
 Certs are obviously not included here.
-Let's Encrypt is highly recommended for a quick and easy HTTPS bundle.
+Use Let's Encrypt for a quick and easy HTTPS bundle.
+Be sure to create a wildcard cert.